Perimenopause Brain Fog: Why It Happens and How to Clear It

 Perimenopause brain fog is real.
 Here's why estrogen shifts cloud cognition, and the specific habits and supplements that actually helped me think clearly again.

-If you've been frightened by your own brain lately, I want you to read this and know you are not alone and you are not losing your mind.
-What you are experiencing has a name, a mechanism, a timeline, and a path through.
-Perimenopause brain fog is one of the most under-discussed symptoms of this transition, and it is also one of the most unsettling because cognition feels so tied to identity.
-When your brain stops doing what you expect it to do, everything feels wrong.
+If you've been frightened by your own brain lately, you're not alone, and you're not losing your mind.
+What you're experiencing has a name, a mechanism, a timeline, and a path through.
+Perimenopause brain fog is one of the most under-discussed symptoms of this transition, and it's also one of the most unsettling because cognition feels so tied to identity.
+When the brain stops doing what you expect, everything feels wrong.

 What Perimenopause Brain Fog Actually Feels Like

 It's not just forgetfulness.
-Brain fog has a specific texture that women in perimenopause tend to describe in eerily similar language.
+Brain fog in perimenopause has a specific texture that women in this phase tend to describe in eerily similar language.
 See if any of this sounds familiar:

 You walk into a room and completely forget why.
 Not the normal "oh, I came in here for something" that resolves in a second, but a blank slate.
 The purpose is just gone.